This is a named option in the Educational Leadership and Policy Analysis M.S.

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework in educational leadership from other institutions and 6 credits of graduate coursework in areas other than educational leadership from other institutions.
-Coursework earned five or more years prior to admission to the master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 9 credits of graduate coursework in educational leadership from other institutions and 6 credits of graduate coursework in areas other than educational leadership from other institutions.
+Coursework earned ten or more years prior to admission to the master’s degree is not allowed to satisfy requirements.

-With program approval, 6 credits of coursework numbered 500 or above from a UW–Madison undergraduate degree are allowed to count toward the degree.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, 6 credits of coursework numbered 500 or above from a UW–Madison undergraduate degree may transfer.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Undergraduate transfer credits are not permitted from other institutions.

-With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-If necessary to meet the Graduate School minimum graduate credit requirements for the degree, special student coursework may need to be converted to graduate credits.
-Once converted, students are assessed the difference in tuition between special and graduate tuition.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 Probation